Call or Text Us Now! 845 244 4888

 The next step is organizing the clips you’ve shot and imported to create an enjoyable story.
 It’s okay to drop the shots that you think aren’t good enough to be included in the video.

-Depending on the software you’re using, your shots are usually arranged by the order you import them.
-Move around your shots, or name them accordingly (e.g. Intro, Outro, Filler, etc.) to make it easier to tell apart which clip is which.
+Organize your shots by moving them around or naming them accordingly (e.g., Intro, Outro, Filler, etc.) to make it easier to spot which clip is which.

 Use this feature to pinpoint the exact frames that you want to emphasize, where you want to cut your clips, or maybe where you want to add transitions or effects.